 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
-I believe his question is about the ceremonies for students graduating and I spoke about the graduation which was celebrated yesterday in Rankin Inlet where they undertook the principles of distancing.
-I'll also say that last year, although the students graduated, there was no chance of locally celebrating that event during the COVID-19 pandemic, so for both the following years of 2020 and 2021, we celebrate the graduates and I will ensure that every MLA and community is informed, welcomed and an opportunity to speak their thoughts.
+I believe his question is about the ceremonies for students graduating, and I spoke about the graduation which was celebrated yesterday in Rankin Inlet where they undertook the principles of distancing.
+I'll also say that last year, although the students graduated, there was no chance of locally celebrating that event during the COVID pandemic.
+For both the following years of 2020 and 2021, we celebrate the graduates in the communities and I will ensure that every MLA and community is informed, welcomed, and have an opportunity to speak their thoughts.
 Thank you, Mr. Speaker.